adhocteam/a11y-snippets/worksheets/README.md

 When automated and manual errors are tallied, you are ready to enter them into respective worksheets.
 The worksheets have basic error handling, but make a few presumptions:

 * The pages being tested is equal or greater than 1
-* Manual test failures will increase your page score in a non-linear way
+* Scores will increase rapidly with high numbers of automated errors on low page-count applications
+* Scores will increase rapidly with manual errors on higher page-count applications

 #### Electronic Content